Who Was Rosa Parks?

-Unable to find work, they eventually left Montgomery; the couple, along with Parks' mother, moved to Detroit, Michigan.
+Unable to find work, they eventually left Montgomery and moved to Detroit, Michigan along with Parks' mother.
 There, Parks made a new life for herself, working as a secretary and receptionist in U.S. Representative John Conyer's congressional office.
 She also served on the board of the Planned Parenthood Federation of America.

 In 1987, with longtime friend Elaine Eason Steele, Parks founded the Parks and Raymond Parks Institute for Self-Development.
 The organization runs "Pathways to Freedom" bus tours, introducing young people to important civil rights and Underground Railroad sites throughout the country.